rabite0/hunter/README.md

 media_mute=off
 ```

+## Quick Actions
+These are executables you can run by pressing ```a```.
+Which actions you can see depends on the MIME type of the files you have selected.
+If you have multiple files selected, hunter will try to use the most specific MIME type possible.
+For example, if you have selected a bunch of images with different types you will see actions for "image/*".
+You can see the computed MIME type in the header bar.

+There are "universal", "base-type", and "sub-type" actions.
+These are stored in ~/.config/hunter/actions/<base-type>/<sub-type>/.
+Universal actions are always available.
+These are stored right in the "actions" directory.
+"Base-type" actions are stored in directories like "text", "image", "video".
+These correspond to the part left of the "/" in a full MIME-type like "image/png".
+These will be available to all "text", "image", or "video" files.
+This list is not exhaustive, there are a lot more base-types.
+In addition to that you can create a directory in those base-type directories to store "sub-type" actions, which are only available to a specific file type..

+For example, if you want to define an action only available to PNG images, you can store that in "~/.config/hunter/actions/image/png/custom_pngcrush.sh".

+You can also ask for input before those actions are run.
+This input will be entered through hunter's minibuffer.
+To ask for input append "?question" to the file name, but before the extension. hunter will then set an environment variable named after whatever you put after the question mark.
+You can also ask for multiple things to be entered.

+For example, you could name an action "download_stuff?url?destination.sh". hunter will ask for the "url" and the "destination" before running your script.
+The values will be available through the $url and $destination environment variables.

+You can also make the action run in the foreground, so that it will take over the terminal while it runs.
+To do that simply append "!" to the file name before the extension.
+It should look like this: "action?query1?query2!.sh".
+This will ask two questions and then run the script in the foreground until it quits.

+There are a few examples in extras/actions.
+You can copy the whole directory into ~/.config/hunter/ and try it out.

 ## Startup options
 You can set a few options when hunter starts.
 These override the configuration file.
 You can also tell hunter to start in a certain directory.